Try HoloMonitor from a distance —

 National Institute on Aging

 Huntsman Cancer Institute

 Lund University Cancer Centre

-The HoloMonitor incubator microscope non-invasively analyses the response and dynamic behavior of cell cultures …
+The HoloMonitor cell culture microscope non-invasively analyses cellular response and dynamic behavior in an …

 App Suite Cell Imaging Software